 Who ever thought that in this 21st century more of our citizens have lost their homes at a rate equal to that of the Great Depression of the 1930’s.
 This dramatic rise in homelessness is attributed to many factors starting with the way our economy has shifted from being the most dominate one in the world following World War II to one that is almost totally dependent on imports relative to a service oriented base economy today.
 The manufacturing economic structure that we had 40 years ago is no longer around.
 With this change the middle class jobs that created the wealth and stability that once secured the United States as the premier country for the world’s goods has steadily evaporated.
 Slowly and steadily the wages, the types of jobs, and the middle class that produced the greatest economic expansion in Americas history from 1946-1963 are at the lowest level since the 1930’s.
 This shift of the majority of the population from middle income stature to low income and poverty levels just shows how far this nation has gone in reverse.
 Most of the population today are no longer able to save money or pay down debt.
 Instead they have created the enormous debt that have contributed to the current economic crisis.

 More Americans were lurid into the worst housing collapse since the 1930’s by way the financial institutions and the banks rewrote the rules on lending practices.
 What we now know as the easy qualify only to find out later they couldn’t afford to make their mortgage payments.
 Stagnant wages, loss of jobs, and health problems have all contributed to the rise of homelessness all over the country.
 People are finding it more difficult everyday to come up with ways to pay rents for apartments or landlords can’t afford the upkeep of their properties and are forced to close leaving the occupants with no place to go.
-With personal savings at record lows these citizens who have been force out of their apartments or homes due to job loss, foreclosure, fire or any other disaster don’t have the funds set aside for moving or down payment and are forced out into the cold leaving them with no where to go.
+With personal savings at record lows these citizens who have been force out of their free musically followers no survey or offers apartments or homes due to job loss, foreclosure, fire or any other disaster don’t have the funds set aside for moving or down payment and are forced out into the cold leaving them with no where to go.
 As of yet Banks still after receiving all that billions of bailout funds from Uncle Sam the foreclosure rate nation wide is still climbing

 While more and more people being swept into this situation cities and towns still look at these persons with scorn and disdain, as it was their fault to begin with.
 In part some might agree but the bottom line is municipalities have to ban together to help and eliminate this scourge on us all.
 It is occurring at an alarming rate in every city and town all across America.
 If the United States citizens and the United States Government don’t alleviate this crisis soon every citizen will be affected.